ippontech/blog-usa/posts/go-cli-from-scratch.md

 	rm -rf $(binary) c.out coverage.html
 ```

-Before building the binary make sure to update user variable for your github username.
+Before building the binary make sure to update the user variable for your GitHub username.

 To build the binary run: `$ make`